etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 Redfish models all manageable physical components of the computer.
 The models are exposed through the REST API as resources.
-So models and resources are roughly the same thing.
+So models and resources are roughly the same things.

 Clients request operations to carry out on resources.
 The operations that can be done in CRUD manner are mapped to HTTP methods.

-Besides simple resource state changes, Redfish implements higher level features, called Services, that ultimately also operate on resources, but in a more complicated way.
-We will talk about services in greater details shortly.
+Besides simple resource state changes, Redfish implements higher level features, called Services, that also operate on resources, but indirectly.

 Redfish resources
 =================